giovannifarina/lassi-lab-2-hello-rails/README.md

 inspect application state, such as the parameters supplied to a controller action

-5. Deploy the app to the public cloud, in this case using Heroku's Platform-as-a-Service (PaaS) facility
+5. Deploy the app to the public cloud, in this case using Google Cloud's Platform-as-a-Service (PaaS) facility

 ## Homework Parts